danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Vector plots can be plotted using arrows without heads using the “turn
-arrow heads on/off” option in the :ref:`sec:vectorplots`.
+arrow heads on/off” option in the :ref:`sec:menu-v`.

 Hiding vector arrows where there are no SPH particles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~